Pass Plus is a scheme that was set up to help new drivers be safer.

 Saving your life is more important than saving money!

 If you really want to improve your driving I recommend you take an advanced driving course.

 If you haven’t driven for a while after passing and want a refresher course then the course can be great.

-I like to teach people everything they need to know on normal driving lesson.
-As much of the Pass plus syllabus as possible into my normal lessons.
+I like to teach people everything they need to know in normal driving lessons.
+As much of the Pass Plus syllabus as possible into my normal lessons.
 You’ll do almost all the topics with me anyway without having to take (and pay for) extra lessons after passing.

 Learners can drive on motorways before passing their test now so Pass Plus just isn’t as necessary these days